-GEO maintains a senior officer retirement plan for all of its Senior Vice Presidents, including Mr. Evans, Mr. Donahue, Mr. Venturella and Ms. Schlarb.
+GEO maintains a senior officer retirement plan for all of its Senior Vice Presidents, including Mr. Evans, Mr. Donahue, and Ms. Schlarb.
 The senior officer retirement plan is a non-qualified defined benefit plan and, subject to certain maximum and minimum provisions, provides for the payment to the officer of a monthly retirement benefit based on a percentage of the officer's final average annual salary earned during the employee's last five years of credited service (excluding bonus) multiplied by the employee's years of credited service.
-A participant will vest in his or her benefits under the senior officer retirement plan upon the completion of ten (10) years of service, provided such participant remains continuously employed by the Company until at least age fifty-five (55).
+A participant will vest in his or her benefits under the senior officer retirement plan upon the completion of ten (10) years of service, provided such participant remains continuously employed by the Company until at least age fifty five (55).
 The amount of benefit increases for each full year beyond ten (10) years of service except that there are no further increases after twenty-five (25) years of service.
 The maximum target benefit under the senior officer retirement plan is 45% of final average annual salary.
 Reduced benefits are payable for lesser service and early retirement.
 Benefits under the senior officer retirement plan are offset one hundred percent (100%) by social security benefits received (or estimated social security benefits to be received, if applicable) by the officer and are computed on the basis of a straight-life annuity.
 The plan also provides for pre-retirement death and disability benefits.
-Amounts owing under the plan are payable from the general assets of the Company.
-Mr. Donahue is a participant under the Senior Officer Retirement Plan.
-At the time of his retirement on July 11, 2020, Mr. Donahue will have completed in excess of ten (10) years of service.
-As a result, Mr. Donahue will be entitled to receive a retirement payment of approximately \$0.5 million under the terms of the Senior Officer Retirement Plan.
+Amounts owing under the plan are payable from the general assets of the company.
+Mr. Bulfin was a participant under the Senior Officer Retirement Plan while employed with GEO.
+At the time of his retirement on January 1, 2019, Mr. Bulfin had completed in excess of ten (10) years of service.
+As a result, Mr. Bulfin will be entitled to receive a retirement payment of approximately \$1.7 million under the terms of the Senior Officer Retirement Plan.